b00m-in/gin/README.md

 ## Contents

-Contains a simple gin engine, router and template implementation.
+Contains a simple [gin](https://github.com/gin-gonic/gin) server, router and templates for display of data.

 `b00m.in/xds` is used to also launch a discovery service to publish RoutesInfo to a proxy like envoy.